amandabee/workshops/2018/advanced_media_institute/charts.md

 <!--FWIW, what the ICE chart is showing that total arrests were up 37.6% in 2017.
 Convicted criminal arrests were up 18.2% and at-large arrests up 52.6% (their math is a little off).-->

 I manually copied out the data from the ICE chart above.
-You can paste it into Datawrapper:
+You can paste it straight into Datawrapper:

 ```
 2016	2017	Percent Change